Barycentric rational approximation for learning the index of a dynamical system from limited data: Relative degree of barycentric forms

 \begin{remark} In systems theory, one defines the relative degree of a \emph{system} (as opposed to that of a rational function) by an abuse of notation, as the relative degree of its transfer function (see, e.g., \cite[Ch.
 4.1]{Isi85}).
 Generalizations for nonlinear systems are also possible. \end{remark}

-We recall that one of our ultimate objectives is building rational functions of given relative degree, in order to well approximate the high-fidelity model's behavior for large frequencies.
+We recall that one of our ultimate objectives is to compute rational functions of given relative degree, in order to approximate well the high-fidelity model's behavior for large frequencies.
 Accordingly, it is crucial to be able to relate the relative degree $\rdeg(r)$ to the support values $f_0,\ldots,f_m$ and to the barycentric weights $w_0,\ldots,w_m$.
 To this aim, we first derive a useful technical identity.

 \begin{lemma} Let $\{\alpha_k\}_{k=0}^m\cup\{s_k\}_{k=0}^m\subset\mathbb C$.
 If $|s|>\max_{k=0,\ldots,m}|s_k|$, we have the series representation

 \end{lemma} \begin{proof} The claim follows by the Laurent expansion of the geometric series: